nest/nest-simulator/doc/htmldoc/installation/conda_forge.rst

 Conda forge install
 ===================

+.. note:: If you encounter problems installing the NEST conda package and environment, we recommend using mamba (https://mamba.readthedocs.io).
+   Mamba provides a huge speed advantage installing conda packages and environments and can be used as a complete drop-in replacement.

 1. To keep your conda setup tidy, we recommend that you install NEST into a separate `conda environment <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_ together with Python packages that you will use when working with NEST;